 Clicking on the Presets button (top center) brings up a selection list of defined presets.
-These are the values set (changed) from the user-defined presets established as preferences using the Preferences menu (Edit filter setups).
+These are the values set (changed) from the user-defined presets established as preferences using the Edit filter presets menu option in the client menus.